junxit/us-congress-bills-114/metadata.md

 - 2015-04-13 — Introduced in House
 - 2015-04-13 — Introduced in House
 - 2015-04-13 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-04-14 — Referred to the Subcommittee on Water Resources and Environment.
+- 2015-04-15 — Committee Consideration and Mark-up Session Held.
+- 2015-04-15 — Ordered to be Reported (Amended) by the Yeas and Nays: 36 - 22.
+- 2015-04-15 — Subcommittee on Water Resources and Environment Discharged.
+- 2015-04-27 — Placed on the Union Calendar, Calendar No. 66.
+- 2015-04-27 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-93.
+- 2015-04-27 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-93.